Imaging and Image Analysis

 The Velos is Thermofinnigan's latest linear ion trap.
 It features improved ion optics, a dual pressure ion trap, and faster scan speeds then the older LTQ models.
 There are currently two Velos mass spectrometers in PSR.
 One of the instruments is also outfitted to do Electron Transfer Dissociation, or ETD.
 The ETD source gives the shared resource more options to explore post-translational modifications such as phosphorylation or di-sulfide bonding.

 In additional to increased sensitivity over previous generations of mass spectrometers the Orbitrap Fusion has much higher mass accuracy than any other instrument in the Shared Resource; not only giving a researcher the ability to detect minute mass differences caused by a neutron's association with different nuclei, but doing so in an instrument that fits nicely on a table top.
-It is being setup to do ETD, iTRAQ, SILAC, and H/D exchange experiments, and will allow for better identification of various post-translational modifications, as well as allowing deeper investigation into complex proteomes than has been possible before.
+The instrument is currently being used to support 10-plex TMT and SILAC based quantitative proteomics, targeted analysis of peptides using high-resolution fragment ion spectra, ETD enabled identification of disulfide bonding and chemical crosslinks in proteins, and analysis of post-translational modifications.
+The instrument is also interfaced with a LEAP PAL robot to support automated hydrogen/deuterium exchange experiments."

 MS/MS Data Analysis